 To create a chord, use the basic scale using the numbers to build the chord.
 The first chord is C. To make a C chord all that is need is to use this simple formula 1-3-5.
 With each number representing the number in the scale.
 The C chord is C-E-G. That is the C = 1, E = 3, G = 5.
 Basically the chord is made up of three note at ever other note interval

-This website has several online tools to help you write and create songs.
+This website has several online songwriting tools to help you write and create songs.
 These tools will help jump start your songwriting efforts.
 We will explore each one of the tool in a step by step fashion.
 So lets get started looking at these songwriting tools.

 Step 1: Getting a title

 Every song needs a strong title.
 Oftentimes this is the first spark of inspiration.
 Titles can be found just about anywhere.
 To help you get song title ideas go to the “Random Song Title Generator“.
-Here you will find a series of titles randomly generated.
+This songwriting tool will help you find a series of titles randomly generated.
 Some may seem silly or don’t make sense.
 But as you go through the list there may be something that appeals to you.
 Make that your title.
 Add this to a new document in your favorite text editor. (more…)